nobias-fht/pasteur_n2v/docs/n2v_colab/zero_cost.md

 # ZeroCostDL4Mic

-ZeroCostDL4Mic is a collection of (hopefully) self-explanatory Jupyter notebooks for Google Colab.
+ZeroCostDL4Mic is a collection of Jupyter notebooks for Google Colab.
 They are meant to quickly get you started on learning how to use deep-learning methods specifically created for microscopy image analysis.

 Google Colab itself provides the computations resources needed and does so at zero cost.
 ZeroCostDL4Mic is designed for researchers that have little or no